One Account unavailable

-If your car's been removed, please call the TRACE service on 0845 206 8602.
-They'll advise you where the vehicle's been taken and how much the release fee is.
+If your car’s been removed, please call the TRACE service on 0300 077 0100 or text your vehicle registration to 66663.
+They’ll advise you where the vehicle’s been taken and how much the release fee is.
 The release fee and PCN must be paid before we can release the vehicle.

 Depending how long the vehicle’s been at the pound, additional storage charges may apply.
 You’re entitled to appeal against the PCN and the removal of the vehicle, immediately after paying the PCN and release fee.